gordicaleksa/pytorch-neural-style-transfer/README.md

 ## Usage

 1. Copy content images to the default content image directory: `/data/content-images/`
-2. Copy style iamges to the default style image directory: `/data/style-images/`
+2. Copy style images to the default style image directory: `/data/style-images/`
 3. Run `python neural_style_transfer.py --content_img_name <content-img-name> --style_img_name <style-img-name>`

 It's that easy.
 For more advanced usage take a look at the code it's (hopefully) self-explanatory (if you speak Python ^^).

+Or take a look at (this accompanying YouTube video)[https://www.youtube.com/watch?v=XWMwdkaLFsI], it explains how to use this repo in greater detail.

 Just run it!
 So that you can get something like this: :heart:
 <p align="center">